 It is really the people of our community, coming together with energy and enthusiasm, who make our events a success.
 So come on out, get involved and play a part in the Visual and Performing Arts Support Programme!

-The Elementary School arts program is a very important part of the curriculum.
+The Primary School arts program is a very important part of the curriculum.
 Students become aware at a very early age of the visual and tactile properties in all kinds of artifacts and other art forms in their environment.
 Art is an international language as St. John’s is an international school.

 Our students come from all over the world and bring with them their own personal experiences.
 This diversity can be enhanced with the different forms of art we look at, and by the different kinds of art made by themselves and others.
 The experience is enhanced by visiting professional artists and by trips to museums, and through art appreciation.